Novak Djokovic reveals ‘trauma’ returning to Australia following deportation

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Novak Djokovic says he has felt some “trauma” when landing in Australia in the years since he was deported from the country in 2022.
+Novak Djokovic has revealed he still feels “trauma” when landing in Australia years after he was deported from the country due to not being vaccinated against coronavirus.

-Having arrived ahead of the 2022 Australian Open not vaccinated against coronavirus, Djokovic was detained in an immigration hotel.
+The Serbian arrived in 2022 to play the Australian Open without the vaccine for Covid-19, which led to the 24-time grand slam men’s singles champion being detained in an immigration hotel.

 Djokovic subsequently successfully challenged a three-year ban on applying for a visa, and went on to play at the tournament in 2023, which he won, and 2024.